Colorado Politics

 Hinrichsen told Colorado Politics the bill didn’t have the votes to get out of the Senate Judiciary Committee, where SB 97 was scheduled for a Wednesday hearing.

-But he said some of those witnesses did not feel safe coming to the Capitol.
-They worried that identifying themselves would have opened them up to surveillance and doxxing.
-There have already been nasty comments made, which Hinrichsen called witch-hunting.
+He said that sex workers would have been at the Capitol in force Wednesday to testify, but that some did not feel safe coming to the Capitol, as they’re worried that identifying themselves would have opened them up to surveillance and doxxing.
+There have already been nasty comments made, which Hinrichsen called “witch-hunting.”

-To ask them to come here and open themselves up to increased exposure, and without the votes to get the bill out of committee, wasn’t worth the risk, he indicated.
+Without the votes to get the bill out of committee, it wasn’t worth the risk, he said.

-Hinrichsen said he had some frustrations with how the bill was portrayed, starting with calling it an effort to legalize prostitution.
+Hinrichsen also said he had some frustrations with how the bill was portrayed, starting with calling it an effort to “legalize” prostitution.

-Under legalization, the state would come up with regulations on commercial sex activity, which SB 97 doesn’t do.
+Under legalization, the state would come up with regulations on commercial sex activity, which SB 97 doesn’t do, he said.
 A law setting up an escort bureau, which SB 97 would have amended, has been in place since 1980.

-The bill, however, would have decriminalized prostitution, removing criminal penalties for soliciting, but leaving in place laws banning pimping, a felony, and pandering when it is tied to criminal intimidation or menacing.
+While decriminalizing prostitution, the bill would have left in place laws banning pimping, a felony, and pandering when it is tied to criminal intimidation or menacing.

 Opponents of the proposed legislation deliberately misrepresented the two concepts as one and the same, Hinrichsen said.